18 Critical Rules To Deal With A Crisis/Disaster At Work

 11. Establish What A Solution Looks Like

 You can start the solution discussion by going around the table in the meeting and ask individually for potential solutions.
 Get each person to suggest a solution and what the potential pros and cons of the solution are.
 Save your opinion for last unless you are already crystal clear on the best solution.
-My experience is that if you have formed a great crisis team, you will get a diverse set of potential solutions that you yourself had not considered.
+My experience is that if you have formed a great crisis team, you will get a diverse set of potential solutions that you had not considered.

 Believe it or not, you do not always have all of the answers.